5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 ## Benefits of mapping USB ports via ACPI vs. using a USB port kext

-1. **Native approach**: ACPI is a more native method, as it's how real Macs handle USB port mapping.
-2. **Universal**: The port mapping is OS-agnostic and independent of the selected SMBIOS
+1. **Universal**: The port mapping is OS-agnostic and independent of the selected SMBIOS
-3. **Stability**: ACPI mappings are generally more stable across macOS updates.
+2. **Stability**: ACPI mappings are generally more stable across macOS updates.
-4. **Customization**: ACPI allows for more granular control over individual ports.
+3. **Customization**: ACPI allows for more granular control over individual ports.
-5. **Compatibility**: ACPI method works with a wider range of USB controllers.
+4. **Compatibility**: ACPI method works with a wider range of USB controllers.
-6. **Performance**: Potentially better performance as it's closer to how Apple implements USB mapping.
+5. **Performance**: Potentially better performance as it's closer to how Apple implements USB mapping.
-7. **Easier maintenance**: ACPI can be easier to maintain long-term compared to kexts.
+6. **Easier maintenance**: ACPI can be easier to maintain long-term compared to kexts.
-8. **Security**: Less likely to be affected by security changes in macOS that might impact kexts.
+7. **Security**: Less likely to be affected by security changes in macOS that might impact kexts.

 ## Approach
 In order to build our own USB port map as SSDT, we will do the following: